 Call our Experienced DWI/DUI Lawyers for a Confidential Consultation Today

 Do you have concerns about the fairness of your field sobriety test?
 Has law enforcement pressured you into believing you are already guilty?
 Do you feel overwhelmed and confused with how to protect your best interests?
 Unfortunately, DWI/DUI charges are common in Cherry Hill and throughout New Jersey.
 At Gelman Law, LLC, we have the resources and experience necessary to protect your rights.
 We will analyze every available piece of evidence and call on experts to defend you when you are most vulnerable, so call or contact our office today to schedule a confidential consultation to discuss your case.

 Frequently Asked Questions About DWI/DUI Charges in New Jersey

-If you have never been convicted of DWI/DUI charges and no extenuating circumstances apply to elevate the arrest to a criminal charge, the maximum penalties for a first-time conviction include up to 30 days jail time, $250-$500 in fines, a minimum 3 month license suspension and maximum one-year license suspension, installation of an ignition interlock device, and approximately $500 in additional fines and fees—including mandatory contributions to the state’s drunk driving enforcement fund—and a $1,000 annual car insurance surcharge will apply for three years.
+If you have never been convicted of DWI/DUI charges and no extenuating circumstances apply to elevate the arrest to a criminal charge, the maximum penalties for a first-time conviction include up to 30 days jail time, $250-$500 in fines, a minimum 30 day license suspension and maximum one-year license suspension, installation of an ignition interlock device, and approximately $500 in additional fines and fees—including mandatory contributions to the state’s drunk driving enforcement fund—and a $1,000 annual car insurance surcharge will apply for three years.
 The court may also order the installation of an ignition interlock device in some cases.
 The level of punishment will depend upon your blood alcohol content—BAC between 0.08 percent and 0.10 percent generates lesser penalties.
 The most common way BAC test is the breath test and many cases involve breath test refusal.
 For example, when your BAC exceeds 0.10 percent, the minimum license suspension term increases to seven months.